mukundmurali-mm/mukundmurali-mm/README.md

 ## 🌱 Currently Exploring

-  - 🚀 Learning Genai and its application component.
+  - 🚀 Learning Gen Ai and its application component.
-  - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
-  - Navigating through the world of React Router for seamless page transitions.
-  - Styling with Tailwind CSS to create modern and responsive user interfaces.
-  - Building server-side applications with Oracle Apex.
+  - Building applications with Oracle Apex.
-  - Diving into PostgreSQL for efficient and scalable database management.

  ## 🏆 Achievements